-The program is designed to prepare a graduate with the entrylevel skills and knowledge needed to assume the role of a registered nume and succeed on the National Council Licensure Exam for Registered Nursing (NCLEX-RN).
+The program is designed to prepare a graduate with the entrylevel skills and knowledge needed to assume the role of a registered nurse and succeed on the National Council Licensure Exam for Registered Nursing (NCLEX-RN).
 The graduate provides and manages patient care, functions as a member of the health care team, and adheres to legal and ethical standards of professional nursing practice.
-Graduates practice in hospitals, clinics, and extendedcare facilities and may continue their nursing education to the bachelors, masters, and doctoral levels through a variety of educational articulation options.
-LPNs applying for this program must meet academic requirements, complete 20 hours of general education coursework, possess an unencumbered Termessee license, submit a Nursing program application by the specified deadline, and take an admission exam prior to being formally accepted into the program.
-Admission selection is competitive and is based on a a point system.
+Graduates practice in hospitals, clinics, and extended-care facilities and may continue their nursing education to the bachelors, masters, and doctoral levels through a variety of educational articulation options.
+LPNs applying for this program must meet academic requirements, complete 23 hours of general education coursework, possess an unencumbered Tennessee license, submit a Nursing program application by the specified deadline, and take an admission exam prior to being formally accepted into the program.
+Admission selection is competitive and is based on a point system.
 Program application, and details of the admission process and point system are available in the Department of Nursing.
-A new class is admitted each summer and the deadline for program admission is February 1.
+A new class is admitted each summer and the deadline for program admission application is February 1.

-Career Beginning Salary Range Experienced Salary Projected % Job Growth with AAS Range Through 2012 Registered Nurse \$36,900 to \$41,200 \$46,700 to \$63,400 28%
+Career Beginning Salary Range with AAS Experienced Salary Range Registered Nurse \$39,980 to \$45,540 \$53,980+